inambioinfo/snippets/TeamSKI/TeamPresentation.md

 ![Andrea Volkamer](http://media.bio.mx/teams/ski/volkamer.jpg)
 #### Postdoc
 ##### Previous work
 Feb. - Aug.
-2013: Postdoc in the working group for algorithmic molecular design at the Center for Bioinformatics, University of Hamburg (Pro Exzellenzia Fellowship)
+2013: Postdoc in Bioinformatics at the University of Hamburg (Pro Exzellenzia Fellowship)
-Jan.
-2013: PhD in structural bioinformatics at the Center for Bioinformatics, University of Hamburg, supervisor Prof. Rarey
+2013: PhD in Structural Bioinformatics at the Center for Bioinformatics, University of Hamburg

 Developed software for target assessment based on active site analysis; collaborated with Merck and BioSolveIT; research stay at the Purdue University, IN, USA (2007/2008).
 ##### Contact